pywind/pywind.github.io/_posts/2012-05-22-Linear-Regression.md

 ### Derivative of $$J(\theta_0, \theta_1)$$

+> Here is an example of the derivative through a 2-variable function.
+Other multivariate functions are similar.

 **Step 1**: The derivative of the sum is equal to the sum of the derivatives.

  $$\frac{\partial}{\partial\theta_0}J(\theta_0, \theta_1)=\frac{\partial}{\partial\theta_0}(\frac{1}{2m}\sum_{i=1}^m\:\left(\theta_0 + \theta_1x_i-y_i\right)^2) =\frac{1}{2m}\sum_{i=1}^m\:\frac{\partial}{\partial \theta_0}\left(\theta_0 + \theta_1x_i-y_i\right)^2$$